is-not-tech/register/README.md

-# Register your .is-not.tech subdomain!
+# Register your .is-not.tech Subdomain

-> **is-not.tech is a conceptual service allowing developers to acquire appealing .is-not.tech subdomains for their personal websites.
-To hypothetically register a subdomain, visit the is-not.tech registration repository and follow the provided steps.**
+Welcome to is-not.tech, a service that allows developers to acquire unique .is-not.tech subdomains for their personal websites.

+## How to Register

+To register your .is-not.tech subdomain, follow these steps:

+1. Visit the is-not.tech registration repository.
+2. Go to the directory ./domains/example.txt.
+3. Follow the provided template in the example.txt file.
+4. Commit your changes with subdomain.txt, specifying your desired subdomain following the exact template.
+5. Fork this repository and create a pull request.

+Please note: We do not have an API for registration.
+Our team manually adds approved subdomains to our DNS.
+Ensure you adhere to the provided template for your subdomain to be accepted.

+Once your subdomain is listed in the repository, your subdomain will be created.

-# Report Abuse
+## Report Abuse

-> **If you encounter misuse of any subdomains, contact us at admin@is-not.tech.**
+If you come across any misuse of subdomains, please contact us at admin@is-not.tech.

-# Donations
+## Donations

-> **This project remains a concept.
-For inquiries on supporting this idea, please reach out to admin@is-not.tech.**
+This project is currently a concept.
+For inquiries about supporting this idea, feel free to reach out to admin@is-not.tech.

-# How to Register?
-> **Please head over to the directory ./domains/example.txt and follow the template, you must commit your changes with subdomain.txt, with your sub domain you want and follow the exact template.**

-> **We do not have an API, making this a manual process of myself going into our DNS and adding your domain, so we ask you follow the exact template given or your sub-domain will not be accepted.**

-> **YOU MUST FORK THIS REPO AND CREATE A PULL REQUEST!**

-> **ONCE YOUR SUB DOMAIN IS HERE, YOUR SUB-DOMAIN WAS CREATED!**